psychoinformatics-de/psychoinformatics-www/content/pages/teaching.rst

 as possible.
 Potential thesis topics range from literature work to more ambitious projects with dedicated acquisition of empirical data or method developments.
 Actual projects are typically tailored to the individual interests and capabilities of the respective student.
-Topics can be inspired by, or related to `the lab's research activities </research.html>`_, but this is not a strict requirement.
+Topics can be inspired by or related to `the lab's research activities </research.html>`_, but this is not a strict requirement.